Skip to main content

 How search works

-The UI search calls the POST /v1/recall endpoint with the selected scope.
+The UI search calls the POST /api/v1/recall endpoint with the selected scope.
 The Graph scope behaves like a standard graph retrieval.
 Other scopes add session and trace context to the results.
 For details on available search types and parameters, see Search Basics.

 The search bar on the Dashboard provides the same functionality inline.
 The dedicated Search page offers more space for results and conversation history.